yegor256/blog/_posts/2014/apr/2014-04-20-how-hourly-rate-is-calculated.md

 ## Lengthy Discussions

 We discourage long conversations on one task.
-The longer the discussions about a task, the longer it takes to complete&mdash;which lowers your quality as a developer.
+The longer the discussions about a task, the longer it takes to complete---which lowers your quality as a developer.
 Ideally, developers should receive a task, deliver the result and inform the task author after it's done.
 Afterwards, the task author closes the task and payment is made.